Bismillah Ar-Rahman Ir-Raheem (In the Name of Allah, The Most Merciful, The Most Beneficent)

 What does it mean to switch faiths?
 What is it like for Muslim “converts” in particular?
 (For lack of a better term!)
 What are the typical highs and lows that new Muslims experience?
 What happens to those open-minded seekers that when joining a group are led to exclusivism and narrow-mindedness?
 In this episode Dr. Farhad Shafti and Veronica Polo are joined by James Coates, who helps us with these questions as he walks us through his own particular journey.

-The purpose of this write up isn’t for the defence of the Salafi movement or the Saudi Kingdom.
+The purpose of this write-up isn’t for the defence of the Salafi movement or the Saudi Kingdom.
 However, as a Muslim, it is my duty to draw the line where the facts and sound reason exist, to stand firm for justice.
-Far too often innocent bystanders (and new Muslims) are caught up in a viscous propaganda campaign of hate waged by some Muslim groups and non-Muslim hate groups on this topic.
+Far too often innocent bystanders (and new Muslims) are caught up in a vicious propaganda campaign of hate waged by some Muslim groups and non-Muslim hate groups on this topic.

 Basic History